 So often, I meet digital nomads or expats that, in one way, shape, or form, are seeking.
 Now they’re in Portugal.
 Next month, they’re meditating in Bali.
 And onwards to the next Ashram, retreat, or conference they go.
 Just one more country and I’ll have found where I’m meant to be.

 I, and really the entire Way of the Founder Blog, suggest that the true journey can take place right here, on this very chair you’re sitting on.
 The outer journey can both be a facilitator of the inner journey and a result thereof.
-Whichever it is for you, I hold that you can travel to run away (no judgment, I’ve done this for years myself, and I help many clients to recognize this pattern and shift it) or to seek.

 If you travel to seek, the true travel happens in stillness.
 So, let’s get some spiritual practices going that you can maintain while traveling.
 Practices that will help you maintain your travels in a grounded and connected way.
+In turn, these practices will also help you tune into what’s needed for your freedom business to keep supporting your needs and desires.

 I’ll say this.
 Engaging in the below practices every day will serve you.
 AND, you’re not any less worthy of being human if you don’t engage in them.
 Consider the below practices to be an invitation to integrate your inner journey as a digital nomad/expat.